PFL MENA 4 (2025)

-PFL MENA Finals: All or Nothing is an upcoming mixed martial arts event produced by the Professional Fighters League that will take place on December 5, 2025, at the Dhahran Expo in Khobar, Saudi Arabia.
+PFL MENA Finals: All or Nothing was a mixed martial arts event produced by the Professional Fighters League that took place on December 5, 2025, at the Dhahran Expo in Khobar, Saudi Arabia.

 Background

-The event will mark the promotion's first visit to Khobar, which will be the third city to hold the PFL events in Saudi Arabia.
+The event marked the promotion's first visit to Khobar, which became the third city to hold the PFL events in Saudi Arabia.

-The event will be feature the finals of 2025 PFL MENA Tournament in a welterweight, lightweight, featherweight and bantamweight divisions.
+The event featured the finals of 2025 PFL MENA Tournament in a welterweight, lightweight, featherweight and bantamweight divisions.